sveltejs/kit/documentation/docs/05-load.md

 If an _unexpected_ error is thrown, SvelteKit will invoke [`handleError`](/docs/hooks#shared-hooks-handleerror) and treat it as a 500 Internal Error.

-> In development, stack traces for unexpected errors are visible as `$page.error.stack`.
-In production, stack traces are hidden.

 ### Redirects

 To redirect users, use the `redirect` helper from `@sveltejs/kit` to specify the location to which they should be redirected alongside a `3xx` status code.